puppets-epic-show-theatre/puppet-nexus_rest/README.md

 puppet resource <resource-name>
 ```

-and copy&paste the result in your manifest.
+and copy & paste the result into your manifest file.

 ### Global Configuration ###